 - Wear them as directed – A retainer can only work if you wear it.
-Remember, wearing your retainer is going to keep your smile beautiful.
+Remember, wearing your retainer is going to keep your smile straighr.

 - Handle them with care – you will need to take out your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
-It if very easy to damage or lose your retainer, so remember – if it’s not in your mouth… it’s in the case.
+It if very easy to damage or lose your retainer, so remember – if it’s not in your mouth, keep it in the case.

 Invisalign is rapidly growing in popularity.
 The first design was created by Align and consists of a clear plastic brace with changeable trays or “aligners” that are customized for the patient.
 This treatment is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems.

 Here are a few things to know about appliances: